python/devguide/devrole.rst

 Gaining the Developer role will allow you to set any value on any issue in the tracker, releasing you from the burden of having to ask others to set values on an issue for you in order to properly triage something.
-This will not only help speed up and simplify your work in helping out, but also help lesson the workload for everyone by gaining your help.
+This will not only help speed up and simplify your work in helping out, but also help lessen the workload for everyone by gaining your help.

 .. _issue tracker: http://bugs.python.org